draghuram/draghuram.github.io/_posts/2018-01-20-how-many-byes.md

 We can see that the pattern (or formula) works pretty well but can we actually prove that this is the case for any N?
 Let us give it a try.

-Before we begin, here is a property that holds true for N (number of players):
+Before we begin, here is a property that holds true for N (where N is the number of players and is greater than 1):

 $$2^{m-1} < N < 2^m\tag{1}\label{1}$$